-Hence, even the consent or acquiescence of the state directly injured does not prevent other states from judging the breach.
-Theoretically, it is possible to presume that every state is enabled to invoke every type of sanction against the author of the violation.
-Reasonably, invocation by states indirectly injured seems to concern cessation and non-repetition in particular, whereas reparation for the injury caused (restitution, compensation, satisfaction) should be normally demanded by the directly injured state or, at least, the other states should make a request on its behalf.
-119 Nevertheless, under article 48 \ 2 b) of the 2001 Project on State Responsibility reparation can be invoked 'in the interest of the injured State or of the beneficiaries of the obligation breached', so either in favour of the directly or indirectly injured state(s), but this remains troublesome with respect to restitution and compensation.
-120 According to some literature, the bilateral obligation of the responsible state to make full reparation in favour of the directly injured state should be distinguished from the general obligation to make full reparation in favour of the international community as a whole; 121 rather, there seems to be no reason to justify this separation, because it is simply possible to think of a general obligation to make full reparation.
-Invocation of responsibility can also be institutionalized, specifically through consensual judicial settlement or, for instance, following the procedures provided by the UN Charter, like those based on the Security Council.
-122 In this regard, some literature tells us that the right of every state to invoke the responsibility would entail the consequence that every state could resort unilaterally to international jurisdictional organs, at least in order to obtain reparation of the collective damage.
-123 Normally, resort to international jurisdictional organs is a
+Hence, even the consent or acquiescence of the state directly injured does not prevent other states from judging the breach.126 Theoretically, it is possible to presume that every state is enabled to invoke every type of sanction against the author of the violation.
+Reasonably, invocation by states indirectly injured seems to concern in particular cessation and non-repetition, whereas reparation for the injury caused (restitution, compensation, satisfaction) should be normally demanded by the directly injured state or, at least, the other states should make a request on its behalf.127 Nevertheless, under article 48 § 2 b) of the 2001 Project on State Responsibility reparation can be invoked 'in the interest of the injured State or of the beneficiaries of the obligation breached', so in favour of either the directly or indirectly injured state(s), but this remains troublesome with respect to restitution and compensation.128 According to some literature, the bilateral obligation of the responsible state to make full reparation in favour of the directly injured state should be distinguished from the general obligation to make full reparation in favour of the international community as a whole;129 rather, there seems to be no reason to justify this separation, because it is simply possible to think of a general obligation to make full reparation.
+Invocation of responsibility can also be institutionalized, specifically through consensual judicial settlement or, for instance, following the procedures provided by the UN Charter, like those based on the Security Council.130 In this regard, some literature tells us that the right of every state to invoke responsibility would entail the consequence that every state could resort unilaterally to international jurisdictional organs, at least in order to obtain reparation of the collective damage.131 Normally, resort to international jurisdictional organs is a procedural question, requiring the consent of the conflicting states, unless otherwise provided by specific rules such as article 9 of the Convention on the Prevention and Punishment of the Crime of Genocide.132 Nevertheless, the fact that breaches of peremptory obligations allow invocation of the responsibility by all the community exceeds the consensual principle, as shown by article 66 of the 1969 Vienna Convention on the Law of Treaties.
+This rule, concerning the procedure for applying or interpreting a rule cogens, allows resort to the ICJ or the Secretary-General of the UN by any of the parties involved in a dispute concerning a peremptory rule.
+The literature tends also to reflect the consensus that international organizations and peoples can invoke state responsibility, when they are the primary beneficiaries of the infringed general obligation.133 As for violations specifically against individuals, although states remain the primary holders of the right to invoke the violation and impose sanctions,

-118 See ILC, Report to the GA, A/56/10, commentary to article 45, at 308, § 4.
+126 See ILC, Report to the GA, A/56/10, commentary to article 45, at 308, § 4.
 According to S. Villalpando, L'émergence de la communauté internationale dans la responsabilité des États, at 408-409, pursuant to article 41 of the 2001 Project on State Responsibility, the obligation should be set for all the states to invoke the responsibility in order to establish a more effective regime.

-See ILC, Report to the GA, A/56/10, commentary to article 48, at 322-323, § 11; J. Crawford, Third Report on State Responsibility, at 48, § 109 et seq.
+127 See ILC, Report to the GA, A/56/10, commentary to article 48, at 322-323, § 11; J. Crawford, Third Report on State Responsibility, at 48, § 109 et seq.
 See also IIL, Resolution on Obligations erga omnes in International Law, article 2, at 287-289.
+128 See further ILC, Report to the GA, A/55/10 (2000), at 105-106, §§ 351-352; J. Crawford, Third Report on State